 Finally, you need to take your rough plan back to your team to consult with them on the final details.
 While it may seem tedious, your team is worth it!

-Before you can schedule your team their tasks, you need to know:
+Before you can schedule your team their project objectives, you need to know:

 ✈️ If there are any availability issues you need to know about (like a vacation or other time off) that may impact your project plan

-Once you've determined that information, you can set a concrete delivery date for each task and schedule it onto the assigned team member’s calendar.
-Using the right tool makes everything a lot easier at this part of the project planning process!
+Once you've collected that information, you can set a concrete delivery date for each task and schedule it onto the assigned team member’s calendar.
+Using the right tool—like a Gantt chart—makes everything a lot easier at this part of the project planning process.

 With Float, you can schedule tasks and deliverables to team members for entire projects in a snap.
-As your teams' rates are tied to their individual profiles, assigning tasks also calculates how much of your budget each person will take up.
+As your team members’ rates are tied to their individual profiles, assigning tasks also calculates how much of your budget each person will take up.

 Project planning software can help your business

 There’s no doubt project planning software comes with an endless amount of upside.
 You can track where all your resources are being used and when, keep your team from burnout, stay within budget, and seamlessly tackle multi-project planning.